DCC-EX/dcc-ex.github.io/docs/big-picture/stage1.rst

 * You should see 'My JMRI Railroad' (as above) in the discovered servers list.
 (Unless you have changed the name when you setup JMRI)
 * Click on this
 * You should now be on the the 'Throttle screen'
-* Turn on the power to the track via the menu
+* Turn on the power to the track via the Menu

    * (The three dots or bars) then 'Power'.
-Then click the power button till it goes green.
-9may require more than one click)
+Then click the :guilabel:`Power` button till it goes green. (may require more than one click.)
    * The four red LEDs on the Motor board will turn on
    * Click :guilabel:`Back`